 Minor constituents of AdoR include FeNi-metal, spinel, and whitlockite, along with rare Timagnetite, plagioclase, celsian, and baddelyite.
 Angra dos Reis is highly depleted in volatiles such as Na, and highly enriched in oxidized elements such as FeO, TiO and CaO, characteristics which distinguish this meteorite from those of other groups.
 The angrite source region can be modelled as an incomplete mixing of an alkali- and metal-depleted primitive chondrite with high-Ca, high-temperature condensates similar to CAIs, but containing excess melilite.

-Angra dos Reis is an extremely ancient meteorite, with an absolute age only slightly younger (within ~2 m.y.) than the CAIs found in Allende.
-Extensive isotopic studies establish AdoR as an early planetary differentiate undisturbed since its crystallization ~4,557.6 m.y. ago, and among the suite of angrites, it remains the best representative of the original mantle isotopic composition (Abernethy et al., 2013).
+Angra dos Reis is an extremely ancient basaltic meteorite, and extensive isotopic studies have established that it is an early planetary differentiate undisturbed since its crystallization ~4,556.6 m.y. ago.
+Among the limited suite of angrites, it remains the best representative of the original mantle isotopic composition (Abernethy et al., 2013).
 Another group of angrites have isochrons reflecting a more rapid cooling history, crystallizing up to 7 m.y. earlier than AdoR.
-The late crystallized AdoR has a minor δ26Mg* content that may reflect the Mg isotopic composition of the APB after 26Al decay (Schiller et al., 2010).
+The relatively late crystallized AdoR has a minor δ26Mg content that may reflect the Mg isotopic composition of the APB after 26Al decay (Schiller et al., 2010).
 A radically divergent model for the formation of the angrites has been presented by Kurat et al. (2004), a brief synopsis of which can be found on the D'Orbigny page.
 They present evidence for a non-igneous origin of angrites on a very early-formed parent body which was composed primarily of refractory material.